Trovemaster/TROVE/docs/source/theory.rst

 Symmetrised Basis Functions in TROVE
 ====================================

 Symmetry plays a crucial part in the TROVE program and the calculation of molecular energy levels and spectra in general.
-Using symmetry systematically via the application of Group Theory  can greatly reduce the effort required to solve the Schrodinger equation as many of the required matrix elements which are zero can be shown to be so without computing them explicitly.
+Using symmetry systematically via the application of Group Theory  can greatly reduce the effort required to solve the Schrödinger equation as many of the required matrix elements which are zero can be shown to be so without computing them explicitly.
 Symmetry is also required to assess which spectroscopic transitions are possible [98BuJe]_.

 TROVE implements symmetry methods in a numerical manner.
 The following section is based on a recent paper by Yurchenko, Yachmenev and Ovsyannikov [17YuYaOv]_ which discusses TROVE's implementation of symmetry in a pedagogical manner with examples.
 The reader is referred there for more detail and only a summary is given here.